htcondor/htcondor/docs/version-history/development-release-series-91.rst

   macro:`SUBMIT_TEMPLATE_NAMES` and macro:`SUBMIT_TEMPLATE_<name>`.
   :jira:`1231`

-- Added support on rootly Linux systems for ephermal per-job execute directories allocated from LVM or from a backing store on disk.  ``STARTD_ENFORCE_DISK_USAGE`` enables this, see :ref:`admin-manual/directories` for more details.
+- Added support for ephermal per-job execute directories allocated from LVM or from a backing file on disk, when HTCondor is running as service on Linux platforms.   ``STARTD_ENFORCE_DISK_USAGE`` enables this, see :ref:`admin-manual/directories` for more details.
   :jira:`912`